kofidazy/streak/README.md

 ## Usage
 - Download the `streak.sh` bash script to your computer.
 - Run the script `./streak.sh`.
-- Create the api model by adding each Model property like below
+- Create the API model by adding each property like below:

 ![](images/streak.gif)

 - Finish by typing `end` and press enter
 - Viola